Neurodivergence + Slack Accessibility

 • Discover Desired Slack Features: Discover which Slack features or potential enhancements neurodivergent users feel would better support their communication and workflow needs.

 As we conducted these interviews, I was able to speak directly and understand the experiences of these users.
-We were able to collect personal, rich qualitative data that played a key role in this project.
 I lead my team in utilizing qualitative coding to draw insights from this data.
 I began by developing a codebook that segregated data into personal and technical categories, which provided a framework to analyze the diverse feedback of neurodivergent users.
 Along with my team, I then meticulously coded the data to discover trends and patterns among these users.

 Research Method: Contextual Inquiry

-This pivot became a key point of discovery.
-I was able to pinpoint crucial design flaws, particularly surrounding the discoverability of accessibility features.
-Watching users interact with the settings brought to the forefront the need for a more intuitive design that could be easily navigated by all users, regardless of neurodiversity.
-Additionally, users walked us through their typical workflow on Slack as well as any customizations they had done outside of the settings.
-By utilizing the same foundations of qualitative coding from the user interview method, the contextual inquiry revealed several insights that directly correlated to potential design implementations:
+This pivot became a key discovery moment.
+I pinpointed crucial design flaws, particularly surrounding the discoverability of accessibility features.
+Watching users interact with settings brought to the forefront the need for more intuitive design easily navigated by all users, regardless of neurodiversity.

 Research Method: Comparative Analysis

-To assess each platform's performance, we developed a checklist addressing various dimensions of interest such as onboarding experience, degree of customization, visual and textual overload, and ease of workflow integration.
-This allowed for a structured and quantifiable approach to compare features that are critical to the user experience of neurodivergent individuals.
+To assess each platform's performance, we developed a checklist addressing onboarding experience, degree of customization, visual and textual overload, and ease of workflow integration.
+This allowed structured, quantifiable comparison of features critical to neurodivergent user experience.

 Research Method: Subject Matter Expert Interviews

-Speaking to Maripaz allowed us to learn firsthand the issues that Slack users face, as recognized by Slack's UX team.
-Her insights were grounded in the company's awareness of user challenges, offering us insight into the concerns that Slack is currently aware of.
-She elaborated on the diverse user research methods employed by Slack, including usability testing, user interviews, and diary studies, that we then evaluated to integrate into our research process.
+Speaking to Maripaz provided firsthand insights into issues Slack users face as recognized by Slack's UX team.
+Her insights were grounded in company awareness of user challenges.
+She elaborated on diverse user research methods employed by Slack, including usability testing, user interviews, and diary studies.

 Research Method: Secondary Research

-Recognizing the limitations of automated web scanners and tools in evaluating Slack's accessibility, we conducted comprehensive secondary research initiative as our final research method at this state.
-Our goal was to answer our initial research questions of understanding neurodivergent users experiences on Slack, to evaluate Slack's existing accessibility initiatives, and to establish robust design guidelines that would cater to neurodivergent inclusivity.
+Recognizing limitations of automated web scanners in evaluating Slack's accessibility, we conducted comprehensive secondary research to answer initial research questions about neurodivergent user experiences on Slack, evaluate existing accessibility initiatives, and establish robust design guidelines for neurodivergent inclusivity.

-In this research, we aimed to align our design strategy with actual user needs and Slack's own accessibility framework.
-By immersing ourselves in Slack’s internal forums and user feedback channels as well as performing accessibility tests, we synthesized the following information:
+We aimed to align our design strategy with actual user needs and Slack's own accessibility framework.
+By immersing ourselves in Slack's internal forums and user feedback channels, we synthesized:

-Additionally, by expanding our knowledge across previous research methods in combination with this secondary research, we gained a profound understand of lived experiences of neurodivergence.
-We acknowledge that these experience can differ widely based on an individual’s specific condition and its severity.
-The following themes aim to illustrate underlying shared challenges and strengths across neurodivergence experiences:
+Expanding knowledge across previous research methods with secondary research, we gained profound understanding of lived experiences of neurodivergence.
+We acknowledge these experiences can differ widely based on individual's specific condition and severity.
+The following themes illustrate underlying shared challenges and strengths across neurodivergence experiences:

 Research Insights Synthesized